ngimb64/Screenshot-Assistant/README.md

 > on_press &nbsp;-&nbsp; Checks to see if the user hit the exit key (escape).

 > screenshots &nbsp;-&nbsp; Loop that actively takes screenshots.

+> get_time_interval &nbsp;-&nbsp; Gets the time interval integer from user and returns to main.

 > main &nbsp;-&nbsp; Facilitates listener thread and screenshot process.